Gargoyles (TV series): Premise

 The series features a species of nocturnal creatures known as gargoyles that turn to stone during the day, focusing on a clan led by Goliath.
 In 994, the clan lives in a castle in Scotland.
 Most are betrayed and killed by humans while petrified and the remainder are magically cursed to sleep—i.e., be frozen in stone form until the castle "rises above the clouds."
 A thousand years later in 1994, billionaire David Xanatos purchases the gargoyles' castle and has it reconstructed atop his New York skyscraper, the Eyrie Building, thus awakening Goliath and the remainder of his clan.
 While trying to adjust to their new world, they are aided by a sympathetic police officer named Elisa Maza and quickly come into conflict with the plotting Xanatos.
 In addition to dealing with the gargoyles' attempts to adjust to modern New York City, the series also incorporated various supernatural threats to their safety and to the world at large.

 Episodes

 A total of 78 half-hour episodes were produced.

 The first two seasons aired in the Disney Afternoon programming block.
 The first season consisted of 13 episodes, including a five-part opening story.
 This season's episodes were almost entirely written by Michael Reaves and Brynne Chandler Reaves.
 The second season featured 52 episodes, and a long mid-season story arc dubbed by fans as "The Gargoyles World Tour" in which four of the main characters travel the world, encountering other Gargoyles and confronting various mystical and science-fictional dangers.
 The writing staff was greatly expanded for season two.

 Following Disney's purchase of ABC in 1996, the third and final season aired during Saturday mornings on ABC as Gargoyles: The Goliath Chronicles.
-Behind the scenes, the animation producers and writers had almost completely changed from seasons one and two, while on-screen, the Gargoyles' relationship to the world changed considerably.